 MOVE EAST MOVIE

-Eastern European Cinema has been awakening from the post-communist lethargy, boldly offering an interesting alternative to western European, Asian or American cinema.
-It brings fresh quality but also reveals new perspectives on the problems of the contemporary world, the perception of borders or daily life.
-The cinematic take on our Eastern neighbours, especially countries of the Caucasus or Moldavia, brings knowledge on the culture of those regions that still remain little known to average Europeans.
-When we initiated the “Move East Movie” cycle in 2014 , we wanted to awaken the awareness of cinephiles and show the everyday lives of the residents of the Eastern Partnership countries as well as the interests of film circles in those countries.
+Eastern European cinema has been awakening from the post-communist lethargy, boldly offering interesting alternatives to western European, Asian or American cinema.
+It brings fresh quality but also reveals new perspectives on the problems of contemporary world, the perception of borders or daily life.
+The cinematic take on our Eastern neighbours, especially countries of the Caucasus or Moldova, provides knowledge on the culture of those regions that still remains little known to an average European.
+When we initiated “Move East Movie” cycle in 2014, we wanted to awaken the awareness of cinephiles and show the everyday lives of the residents of Eastern Partnership countries as well as the interests of film circles in those countries.
 We want to present the most recent productions that give the most up-to-date image of the countries and give an idea about the condition of cinema in each of them.

 MOVE EAST MOVIE 2017

-The fourth stop on our movie map is Moldova that will be the focus of our five-day-long series of outdoor screenings in the Cloister of the Dominican Monastery.
+The fourth stop on our cinematic journey is Moldova that will be the focus of our five-day-long series of outdoor screenings.
 This year, we will once again present a series of documentary films.
 This time, they will be focused on contemporary Belarus.

 MOLDOVAN FEATURE FILMS